Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 =======================

 Every time a new Object is created it has no material linked to it.
-You can create a new material for the object by
+You can create a new material for the object by:

 - Selecting the object
 - In the Properties editor, click on the object button